ninakali/ninakali.github.io/notes/win2/index.md

 ## Acknowledgments
 * Thank you for reading.
 It was a very long story!
 I hope you liked it.
 If you have any questions or comments, please let me know.
 You can leave a comment in [Mastodon](https://tech.lgbt/@nina_kali_nina/113749698753812898) or create a GitHub issue.
-* I am infinitely grateful to my fianceé for her endless patience with me while I was writing this document.
+* I am infinitely grateful to my fiancée for her endless patience with me while I was writing this document.
 * This document would not exist without advice from Michal Necasek of [os2museum](https://www.os2museum.com/wp/author/michaln/) and David Simunič of [krnl386](https://win1.krnl386.com/about.php) regarding drivers for ancient Windows version.
 * My interest in operating systems started with systems' *interfaces*.
-[ToastyTech](http://toastytech.com/guis/) was alwasy a source of inspiration for me.
+[ToastyTech](http://toastytech.com/guis/) was always a source of inspiration for me.
 * It would be very difficult if not impossible to produce some of the illustrations without kind people archiving old things at [archive.org](https://archive.org/).

 </div>